joyce-chen/persona5-negotiation/royal.md

 		</label>
 	</div>
 </div>
 <div style="margin-top: 1rem;">TIP: Reactions with a white background have been either sent in or are from my own playthrough; they are less likely to be wrong.
 Reactions that are empty or have a dash (-) are lacking data.
-Reactions with <span style="background-color: rgba(144, 36, 48, 0.75); color: white;">red backgrounds</span> are unconfirmed and are from the original game.
+Reactions with <span class="unconfirmed">pink backgrounds</span> are unconfirmed and are from the original game.
 </div>

 <div id="accordion" style="margin-top: 1rem;">